hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/README.md

   <img src=".github/img/cobalt_capybara.png" height="300">
 </p>
 <p align="center">
-Hackathon Repository: Unicam Hacktoberfest v5.0 2024 (code name: Cobalt Capybara), a computer science event aimed at bringing people together and providing fun through the discovery of Open Source at the University of Camerino campus.
+Hackathon Repository: Unicam Hacktoberfest v5.0 2024 (code name: Cobalt Capybara), a computer science event aimed at bringing people together and fostering collaboration and creativity through the discovery of Open Source at the University of Camerino campus.

   <br>
   <b>
       <a href="https://www.unicam.it/">Unicam</a> •